ucum-org/ucum-reorg/ucum.md

 The example unit terms are given with alternatives for the following reason.
 The source of the example terms is the HL7 version 2.4 specification of chapter 7.
 To show the essential differences between UCUM and the HL7 version 2.4 codes, the first column shows unit terms that are as similar to the HL7 2.4 published terms as possible.
 However, the HL7 version 2.4 suggested unit terms were sometimes unnecessarily complicated (e.g., the unit 1 dyn cast as 10 μN; decimal factors instead of the standard multiplier prefixes, nested parenthetical terms in divisions, etc.), even sometimes suggesting deprecated conventional habits (e.g., using annotations like “/g{HGB}” instead of just “/g”.)
 Hence, the second column ”alternative suggestions” lists equivalent unit terms that are either more straightforward or more appropriate or both.

-## E Copyright and License Terms of Use
+## E. Copyright and License Terms of Use

 This section to be referenced by separate [License](LICENSE.md) file.